Am I eligible for the Help to Buy Equity Loan Scheme?

 Am I eligible for Help to Buy Shared Ownership?

-Help to Buy Shared Ownership (including Shared Ownership Resales & Rent to Buy) uses criteria to assess if people qualify for the scheme.
+Help to Buy Shared Ownership (including Shared Ownership Resales and Rent to Buy) uses criteria to assess if people qualify for the scheme.

 You may be eligible for Shared Ownership if: